emmef/speakerman/README.md

 * the A-curve is _goud enough_ for the job with respect to perceived loudness per frequency
 * the ITU-468 is a nice starting point for determining the perceived loudness of sounds when calculating the average energy over [different time intervals](#time-interval-energy-measuring).
 * the very short window "peak" sensitivity of the hearing is about 50 ms
-* sound that has a continued long window energy sounds louder
+* sound that with the same energy level over a larger time span, sounds louder (though that relation is different for different orders of time spans).

 All measurements (in all frequency bands, except the sub-low) will take the A-curve into account.

 ### Time interval energy measuring
-Roughly speaking, ITU-468 tells us that the energy of a "burst" that is 16 times shorter, needs to be two times larger to be perceived as equally loud.
+Roughly speaking, ITU-468 tells us that the energy of a "burst" that is 16 times shorter than a reference burst, needs to be two times larger to be perceived as equally loud (burst-length<sup>0.25</sup>).
 This is unfortunate.
 Sound energy is calculated by first applying the [frequency dependency](#frequency) and then using RMS measurement over an interval.
-If an energy window of a certain size is used for measuring, a burst of <sup>1</sup>/<sub>16</sub>, will only measure 0.25, which means that with this measurement, this burst should be 4 times larger.
-And that is not how we perceive it.
-We can fix this by using RRMSS (rot rot mean square square) but that has other undesirable properties.
-Hence, multiple measurement windows are used that have a weight that makes the situation approach the ITU-468 behavior.
+If a window of a certain size is used for measuring, a burst of <sup>1</sup>/<sub>16</sub> of that window, will only measure 0.25.
+That measurement tells us the short burst should be four times larger instead of the perceived two times larger.
+We can fix this by using RRMSS (root root mean square square) but that has other undesirable properties.
+Hence, multiple measurement windows need to be used that have relative weights to simulate the ITU-468 behavior.

 This, however, is short window perception.
 Like said before, a constant hum (or pink noise) is _very_ annoying.
 Also, if only a short window is used for perceived loudness, the limter would sound very radio-like if pressed: there is some punch (because of the ITU-468 measurement) but sound becomes very compressed and _thus_ is perceived louder.
 So _longer intervals should weight higher.
 That is easily done, but longer intervals also take longer to respond to sudden rises in loudness.
 Dumbly implementing these weights causes irritating "pumping" of the sound.